How to Choose a Medicare Health Plan

 Some of you may not be retired just yet.
 If so, your employer-offered insurance is among your choices.

-Here are six factors to consider before choosing your health plan.
+Here are six factors to consider before You Choose your Health Plan

 Take a look at the costs for each plan.
 Determine how much you will pay for doctor visits, hospital stays, or other services.